Philippa Cullen

-Philippa Ann Cullen (24 March 1950 – 3 July 1975) was an Australian dancer, choreographer, teacher and performance artist who was notable for her innovative dance performances incorporating the use of the theremin and the development of movement-sensitive floors.
+Philippa Ann Cullen (24 March 1950 – 3 July 1975) was an Australian dancer, choreographer, teacher and performance artist.
+She was notable for her innovative dance performances incorporating the use of the theremin and the development of movement-sensitive floors known as Vernus floors.
 From the late 1960s until 1974 she taught movement and dance at many venues, in Australia and overseas.
-Her most important classes took place on Sunday mornings in the quadrangle of Sydney University, and were attended by dancers, actors, musicians and artists.
+Her most important classes took place on Sunday mornings in the University of Sydney Quadrangle, and were attended by dancers, actors, musicians and artists.